 You may be tempted to grab another product if your pet is itching, but why bother?
-Lice shampoo, for example, can kill fleas, but it’s not labeled for animals and therefore it isn’t recommended when there are so many approved animal products available says Tanner.
+Lice shampoo, for example, can kill fleas, but it’s not labeled for animals and therefore it isn’t recommended when there are so many approved animal products available, says Tanner.

 Why Trust The Spruce Pets?

 To find the best flea shampoos, we consulted with veterinarians and professional groomers about what to look for when deciding on how to use a product and selecting the right one for your pet.
 We considered shampoos based on characteristics such as active ingredients, ease of use, and flea lifestage they treat.